paul-g/protrade/README.md

 `ant run`

-You will be prompted for a Betfair account and password.
+If everything is OK, a login window will appear, prompting you for a Betfair account and password.

+#Note!

+A web site for the latest protrade release is under construction.